 It is recommended that the new valuation standard be effective Jan.
 1, 2017.
 It is also recommended that there be a transition period of three years to implement the 2013 IDI Valuation Table after the effective date to allow time for companies and software vendors to modify their systems to handle the additional complexity of the new tables.
 The new valuation standard would be required for claims incurred after the effective date of the new standard.
 Under recommended rules discussed in Appendix 1, the new valuation standard also may be applied to prior claim incurrals.
 The new valuation standard will be required for new policies issued after the effective date of the new standard.
-Under the recommended rules discussed in Appendix 1, the new valuation standard also may be applied to prior claim incurrals.
-The new standard.
 Under the recommended rules of Appendix 1, the new valuation standard also may be applied for prior years' issues.